thrashemall/Spider/README.markdown

 The following settings may be manipulated in <code>config.yml</code>:

-* *urls* (array) : a comma separated list of URLs to spider.
+* _urls_ (array) : a comma-separated list of URLs to spider.
 For most sites, you'll want to include the 'www' subdomain also.
-* *console* (boolean) : writes each page spidered to the terminal, matrix-style.
+* _console_ (boolean) : writes each page spidered to the terminal, matrix-style.
 Useful for knowing if it's running or not.
-* *skip_hash_links* (boolean) : ignore hash anchors links like http://example.com#main-content.
+* _skip_hash_links_ (boolean) : ignore hash anchor links like http://example.com#main-content.
 If the site relies on hash URLs, you might have a bad time.
-* *test_mode* (boolean) : limits the depth of the search to only those pages that can be reached in one hop.
+* _test_mode_ (boolean) : limits the depth of the search to only those pages that can be reached in one hop.
 Useful for checking if the spider likes your URLs before you commit to launching it.